YairMZ/LDPC/docs/ldpc_overview/probability_spa.md

 # Discussion
  - The presented algorithm may be optimized prior to implementation, For instance step 4 may precede step 3, and then step 3 may  be replaced with $q_{ij}(b)=K_{ij}Q_i(b)/r_{ji}(b)$.
- - This version is intuitive, and has an intuitive interpretation regarding hte estimated quantity.
+ - This version is intuitive, and has an intuitive interpretation regarding the estimated quantity.
 However, it involves numerous multiplications which are computationally expensive.
 The log based version allows substituting multiplications by sums.